Tutorial: Forecast demand with no-code automated machine learning in the Azure Machine Learning studio

 The resources that you created can be used as prerequisites to other Azure Machine Learning tutorials and how-to articles.

-If you don't plan to use the resources that you created, delete them so you don't incur any charges:
+If you don't plan to use any of the resources that you created, delete them so you don't incur any charges:

 In the Azure portal, select Resource groups on the far left.

 From the list, select the resource group that you created.

 Select Delete resource group.